JohnTa15/JohnTa15/README.md

 # 💫 About Me:
-Studying at Uniwa<br>Working at AIC<br>Love modifying things<br>I like programming as a hobbie.. but not always
+Studying at Uniwa<br>Working at AIC<br>Love modifying things<br>I like programming as a hobbie.. but not always<br>I watch anime, movies and series

 ## 🌐 Socials: